AliAhmed205/de-slakkenplaag-van-24/README.md

-`⚠ Please make sure you have the latest npm, Git, and Node.js installed before installing the project.`
+`⚠ Please make sure you have the latest npm, Git, and Node.js installed before installing the project.` `⚠ This website is made for desktop-use only.`

 <img width="200" src="https://github.com/user-attachments/assets/146056c8-bd49-4297-9136-0f1d04bcf442" alt="Clone the repository">